collections_bookmark Part of Commander Masters

 How often is Counterspell drawn in a Commander game?

-What turn does Counterspell typically get cast?
+What turn does Counterspell usually get cast?

 Is Counterspell legal in Commander?